-There are two things Mormons get really excited about: general conference and Disney.
+There are two things Latter-day Saints get really excited about: general conference and Disney.
 So what happens when you put them together?
 Over the years, there have been several Disney-related stories or comments used in conference talks to make a point or share a value.
 Here are a few of them.

 Note: Many of these references are from the book versions of their stories, but are included since they are most familiar to us today because of their Disney adaptations.